Mission Circle Members

 Operations

-Mike Courey is the Director of Operations for ROSE and the operator of New Moon Community Homestead along with his wife Kristina Courey and four children.
-Mike brings to the team a strong background in community development, inclusive economic development, research, and agriculture.
-Mike has a diploma in agriculture and a PhD in Sociology.
-He has led a project called Inclusive Economy London and Region over the past three years.
-He is a lead farmer in New Moon Community Homestead and teaches courses at King’s University College’s department of sociology.
-He has specialized in community economies over the past three years leading teams on social procurement, community and cooperative ownership of businesses, and decent work.
-He is familiar with the social finance community in southwestern Ontario.
+Mike has a PhD in Sociology focused on inclusive economic development and led a 3-year project called Inclusive Economy London and Region.
+He is a lead farmer in New Moon Community Homestead and teaches courses at King’s University College’s department of sociology and has published in the area of Sustainable Development Goal measurement for cities.
+He has specializes in community economies, leading teams on social procurement, community and cooperative ownership of businesses, and decent work.
+He is engaged in the social finance community in southwestern Ontario.

 Sunnivue Farmers